jinbow/LLC4320_regional/README.md

 # LLC4320_regional

-A tool to convert the regional LLC4320 data to NetCDF files.
+A tool to convert the subset regional LLC4320 data to NetCDF files.
 Without modification, it only works within the AMES supercomputer.

+Writen by Jinbo Wang to support the SWOT AdAC pre-launch activities.

 ## Prerequisites